 In fact, if you buy a car specifically for your business and you use it only for that, you will be able to deduct most of the expenses associated with that vehicle including the actual purchase price (or lease payment) for the vehicle, any maintenance you have to do on it, tolls and more.

-In addition, if you own a business and you use your car either part time or full time to help run that business you can often deduct varied expenses as long as you are actually using that car for business, and not just owning the car while you own a business.
-You may have to pay commercial car insurance if you are using a vehicle for businesses purposes though.
+In addition, if you own a business and you use your car either part-time or full time to help run that business you can often deduct varied expenses as long as you are actually using that car for business, and not just owning the car while you own a business.
+You may have to pay commercial car insurance if you are using a vehicle for business purposes though.